11 Top-Rated Attractions & Things to Do in Nakhon Pathom

 3. Phra Pathom Chedi Festival

 Every year pilgrims from all over Thailand flock to Nakhon Pathom's Grand Temple festival in November.
 The chedi itself is lit up with fairy lights while classical dance drama, shadow plays, and other entertainments take place on the terraces.
-The great square at its foot is turned into an amusement park.

 4. Sanam Chan Palace